pascalwhoop/pascalbrokmeier.de_v3/src/posts/2020-pubsub/02-pubsub-order.md

 ---

-When talking to clients, the topic of message ordering came up a few times when talking about GCP Pub/Sub.
+When talking to clients, the topic of message ordering came up a few times when talking about GCP Pub/Sub or event architecture cornerstones like it.
 When looking at the architecture, it becomes clear, Pub/Sub *can* have ordering issues, since it contains N publishing forwarders and M subscribing forwarders, depending on the ingress and egress load.
 But that doesn't mean that messages will *always* be out of order.
-Many customers have messages come in at a rate of say 1 msg per second.
+Often, messages may come in at a rate as low as 1 msg per second.
 Will it be out of order then?
 Or maybe at a rate of 10 msg/sec?
 Or 50?
 Of course this depends on many factors (such as message size and sender count / geographical location).
 But assuming we have 1 sender and 1 receiver, when will PubSub start showing out of order messages?

 ![pubsub architecture](./pubsub_arch3.png)

-To me, this sounds like a perfect question to run a little experiment
+To me, this sounds like a perfect question to run a little experiment.

 ## Experimental setup

-The high level concept is this:
-1. Every 2 hours, a cloud scheduler event triggers a cloud function
+1. Every hour, a cloud scheduler event triggers a cloud function
 2. the function sends messages to pubsub for 10 minutes sequentially with a pause interval of `[1sec;1/2th sec; 1/10th sec;...
 1/100 sec]`
    - each message contains a continuous counter
-   - a total of about 300k messages are sent in under 10 minutes
+   - a total of about up to 9000 msgs is sent per run
 3. Pub Sub push forwards these messages to an AppEngine deployment
 4. AppEngine keeps track  of the messages coming in and compares the previous message counter and the current messages' counter.
 If it isn't continuous, it logs an